Justin-Tan/Justin-Tan.github.io/_posts/2020-06-15-LVM-primer.md

 excerpt_separator: <!--more-->
 ---

-This post is meant to serve as a quick primer on latent variable models.
-We'll walk through a straightforward derivation of the evidence lower bound and then examine how this can be used for density estimation / sampling.<!--more--> If you're already familiar with this material, only the last section may be of interest to you.
+This post serves as an easy-to-update personal encyclopedia about latent variable models.
+Starts with a straightforward derivation of the evidence lower bound and then examines modern techniques used in variational inference.<!--more-->

 * Contents
 {:toc}